 My chicks are raised indoors under a heat lamp with fresh bedding every other day.
 From out of the egg, they are raised on organic chick starter.
 Depending on the season, they will be moved outside between 7-25 weeks old.
 Chicks are monitored closely, especially when first born.

 I don't sell chicks.
-Birds will be for available when they are least two months old.
-I do not sell Serama eggs for hatching.
+Birds will be for available when they are least two months old, but likely not before six months old.

 Serama birds are rarely available.